| name | grill-me |

 Research-first rule

-Before asking, inspect the available artifacts and build internal understanding.
+Before asking, inspect available artifacts and build internal understanding.

 Treat discoverable facts as research actions, not user questions.

-Update Snapshot Facts, Decisions, Assumptions, and Open questions as you learn.
+Update Evidence Brief, Snapshot Facts, Decisions, Assumptions, Lane Status, and Open Questions as you learn.

 Questioning rhythm